project-image

 A recap of day 1 of book signing

-almost 4 years ago – Mon, Jun 01, 2020 at 05:22:36 PM
+over 4 years ago – Mon, Jun 01, 2020 at 05:22:36 PM

 So, the fulfillment house we use for shipping is called BoxInBoxOut.
 Signing there, while not perfect (usually really hot in the summer and really cold in the winter), was at least "charming" in its own way.
 What do I mean by that?
 Well, it's a "medium-sized" building in the middle of a field with 3 - 4 people working inside.
 They usually make a place for us next to their "lunch area" where they set up a standard folding table with plastic chairs (like you would use outside).
 For the most part, we have a large area all to ourselves.